omorante/shinyepico/README.md

 analyzed and whether they are EPIC or 450k, the needs may be lower or higher.

-## Installation and use
+# Installation and use

-To install ShinyEPICO, you have to use the GitHub repository.
-It is easy to install it directly in R using the install\_github function from the remotes package:
+To install shinyÉPICo, you have to use the GitHub repository.
+It is easy to install it directly in R using the install\_github function from the remotes package.
+It is highly recommended to update all packages when install\_github asks:

 ``` r
 install.packages("remotes")